Zwananilior/LibraryDB/README.md

-# Library Management System (PostgreSQL)

-## Overview
-This project is a small Library Management System implemented with PostgreSQL.
-It contains SQL scripts to create a database, tables, sample data, and example queries and operations for adding, updating, deleting, and querying records.

 ## Files
 - `library_setup.sql` — SQL script that creates the `LibraryDB` database, tables (`authors`, `books`, `patrons`), inserts sample data, and includes example queries and tasks for each sprint.